theJuniorProgrammer3/Where-Am-I/README.md

 ## How to Lose
 The Dangerous Entity is located directly to the right or left (1 square)

-English version of this game is coming soon
+Indonesian version of this game is coming soon